Definition: A phylum consisting of animals with notochord

 Phylogeny of Chordates

-There are three Chordata subphylum i.e. Urochordata (tunicata), Cephalochordata, and Vertebrata (craniata).
+There are three Chordata subphyla i.e. Urochordata (Tunicata), Cephalochordata, and Vertebrata (Craniata).
 The salient features on which all of these three classes have been categorized are the notochord, nerve cord, branchial slits, endostyle, postanal tail, and a myotome.
 Chordata has been placed in the super phyletic Deuterostomia along with the phylum Hemichordata and Echinodermata.

 The common ancestor from which the chordates have evolved are deuterostomes.
 Thus, the majority of the scientists believe that among all the three phyla of chordates, the first one that evolved was the Urochordata followed by Cephalochordata and lastly Vertebrata.

 The term protochordate has been extensively used in the phylogeny of chordates.
 The detailed analysis of the traditional reviews on the phylogeny of chordates has been elaborated on in Figure 5.
 On the other hand, there are many questions that often come to the minds of readers regarding the evolution of the chordates and it has been seen that a reasonable answer to all of such queries can easily be given via molecular phylogeny.

 The broader classification in this field of science has allowed the researchers to reclassify the metazoan groups on the phylum level.
 Protostomes and deuterostomes were the traditional categories in which the Bilaterians and tripoblasts were placed.